 The further you are in your career, the easier it becomes to fall back on the assumption you’ve mastered all the skills you need to succeed.
 Most will focus all of their energy on getting the job done, and assume the rest will fall into place.
 That’s a big mistake!
 Believing you can improve yourself for the future is every bit as important as your current skillset.
+There are certain job skills you should master that will pay off in any situation.

-But time is limited.
+Time is limited.
 Dedicate yourself to mastering skills that will deliver the greatest payoff, both in what they teach you and their tendency to keep the learning alive.
 Below are some of the top life skills that are the toughest to master but will always help you succeed.

 Mastering time management is not as easy as it seems.
 The biggest challenge are the dominating urgent issues that pop up daily.
 These are the tiny tasks that need to be done “right now;” getting in the way of what really matters.
 When you succumb to “the urgent,” so much time is spent putting out fires that no real work is accomplished.
 Successful individuals have mastered prioritizing their to-do list.
 Learning to actively manage your time effectively allows you to perform at your highest level every single day.